 (Ecommerce security company, VeriSign’s “Cart Whisperer” viral campaign)

 With a little creativity, brands like IBM, Cisco and VeriSign all cultivated an entertaining and compelling social media presence.
 The formula to their success wasn’t rocket science.
 They simply started by addressing their audience’s core questions and challenges, and proceeded from there.
+One good way to measure what your audience is looking for is to work with SEO Companies.
+They will provide you with invaluable insights about the things your end customer is looking for and will help you attract these very customers in the end.

 Calculating ROI in social media is impossible